 The Trail can be discovered in 5 or 6 stages.
 For further information and news visit www.escapardenne.eu.

 Kullaleden is a trail around the Kullahalvön peninsula from Helsingborg to Utvälinge via Kullaberg in Southern Sweden.
-Kullaleden is 70 km long, and offers a great variety of experiences along the way.
-Here you find everything including the medieval city centre of Helsingborg, beautiful views over the straits from the plateau heights, the well-known Sofiero Palace, Kulla-Gunnarstorp and Krapperup Estates, beaches and picturesque seaside villages, and Kullaberg’s dramatic cliff formations.
+Kullaleden is 70 km long and offers a great variety of experiences along the way.
+Here you find everything including the medieval city center of Helsingborg, beautiful views over the straits from the plateau heights, the well-known Sofiero Palace, Kulla-Gunnarstorp, and Krapperup Estates, beaches and picturesque seaside villages, and Kullaberg’s dramatic cliff formations.
 Kullaleden is certified according to the European Ramblers’ Association’s (ERA) criteria for being a Leading Quality Trail.
 Nature reserves exist along large portions of the trail.
 Within these reserves, specific codes of conduct exist in order to protect their natural and recreational values – camping is for example prohibited.
-For more information, read the signs for each individual reserve or on www.lansstyrelsen.se.
+For more information, read the signs for each individual reserve or on www.kullaleden.se.

 According to time and condition, the hiker may undertake unidirectional or circular tours, from the many different starting points of the Mullerthal Trail.
 Four ExtraTours complete the offer.
 For more information and updates visit www.mullerthal-trail.lu.